samurax/gogen/README.md

 You can place the templates in the current directory too.

-The resulting code will be writed to inkogen.go and is readable and gofmted golang file
+The resulting code will be writed to inkogen.go and is readable and gofmt-ed golang file

       You don't have to run gogen if you don't change the templates or the structure of your data definition that use generic.

       The structs that defines generics can be as many as you need and can have any name.
 For example if you want to save your object using a generic template called saver , define your types as fallow: